-To help you decide whether Amplify Rewards is right for you, we’ve created this guide, covering everything from how to choose the right card for your spending style, how to boost your points earn, and how to choose the rewards that will give you the most value.
+We’ve created this guide to help you decide whether Amplify Rewards is right for you.
+It covers everything from how to choose the right card for your spending style, how to boost your points, and how to choose the rewards that will give you the most value.

 Each of the three banks offers the same three cards within their Amplify Rewards range.
 That means, while each bank’s card has a different logo across the front, you will find the same offering on each card within the range.

 Enjoy 90,000 bonus Amplify Points when you apply for a new St.George Amplify Platinum Credit Card by 30 April 2024 and spend $3,000 on eligible purchases in the first 90 days from new card approval.
 Welcome points is equivalent to up to $400 in eGift cards.
 This card also comes with a discounted $49 annual fee in the first year, plus 0% p.a. for 24 months on balance transfers, 1% balance transfer fee applies.

 Apply by 30 April 2024 and get a new St.George Amplify Signature Credit Card to receive a full pack welcome offer of 150,000 Bonus Amplify Rewards Points, discounted first year annual fee, and 0% p.a. for 24 months on balance transfers (1% balance transfer fee applies).
 To get the sign up bonus points, you need to reach the minimum spend of $12,000 on eligible purchases in the first year.
 New cardholders can also benefit a 10% birthday bonus points.

 The Amplify Visa is a basic card that focuses solely on rewards.
 It offers the same earn rate as the Amplify Platinum, but comes with a lower annual fee.
 As a result, it keeps extras to a minimum.
 That means it can work well for cardholders who simply want to earn rewards, and have no need of extra features.